tompaana/intermediator-bot-sample/README.md

 A possible use case for this type of a bot would be a customer service scenario where the bot relays the messages between a customer and a customer service agent.

+See also [Chatbots as Middlemen blog post](http://tomipaananen.azurewebsites.net/?p=1851) related to this sample.

 ## Running and testing ##